tamir987/Shos/README.md

 just some testing.

 * Erez: I just edit this file.
-* Tamir: I just edit this file too.
+* Tamir: I just edit this file.